Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 As in the non-equivariant case, there is a natural Poincaré duality map

 given by capping with the fundamental class.
 As we mentioned before, we will show in Theorem \ref{th:dual2} that this map is an isomorphism.
-Moreover, if $\sigma \in c(\Pi)$ is a cone of dimension $k$, then under \eqref{eq:pp}, the invariant subvariety $V(\sigma) \in \CH_{n+1-k}(\X/S)$ is identified with the piecewise polynomial function $\rho_{\sigma}$ of degree $k$ from Definition~\ref{def:generators}.
+Moreover, if $\sigma \in c(\Pi)$ is a cone of dimension $k$, then under \eqref{eq:pp}, the equivariant class $[V(\sigma)] \in \CH_{n+1-k}(\X)$ is identified with the piecewise polynomial function $\rho_{\sigma}$ of degree $k$ from Definition~\ref{def:generators}.

-Now, as in the non-equivariant case, we show that the equivariant Chow groups of the special fiber of a toric scheme can be computed in terms of the equivariant Chow groups of smooth varieties, which in this case are even toric.
-Explicitly, let $\X = \X_{\Pi}$ be the toric scheme corresponding to a complete SCR polyhedral complex $\Pi$.
+Assume that the special fiber $\X_s$ is reduced.
+As in the non-equivariant case, we show that the equivariant Chow groups of $\X_s$ can be computed in terms of the equivariant Chow groups of smooth irreducible toric varieties.
+Explicitly, consider $\Pi$ the SCR polyhedral complex associated to $\X$.
 In Proposition \ref{prop:exact-seq} we show that we have the following exact sequences

 and